The Christian historical metanarrative is the consistent and broad story across the many books of the Bible:

 The tension of God’s covenant faithfulness

-God called Abraham and had made substantial promises to him, yet in the 1st century, his people were oppressed and subject to the nations.
+God called Abraham to undo the sin of Adam, and had made substantial promises of inheritance and blessing to him.
+Yet in the 1st century, God’s people were oppressed and subject to the nations.

 Yesterday, and today

-As we better understand yesterday, we can better understand today:
+As we better understand Jesus and the first century, we can better understand today.

-The long history of the Christian church, animated by Holy Spirit, matters, and also continues right through to the present day.
+The long history of the church, animated by Holy Spirit over hundreds and hundreds of years, matters.